Rethinking Tipping: The Shift to Service Charges in Restaurants

 Risk: Confusion Around Whether to Tip

-Guests often ask whether additional tipping is expected, and inconsistent answers from staff can create awkward moments or dissatisfaction.
+Guests often ask whether additional tipping is expected.
+Inconsistent answers from staff can create awkward moments or dissatisfaction.

-Example: One server says “no tip needed” while another says “tips are appreciated,” causing inconsistent guest experiences.
+Example: One server says “no tip needed” while another says “tips are appreciated.”
+This causes inconsistent guest experiences.

 Risk: Legal and Compliance Complexity